OneEsk19/VaccineEfficacy/byChance.Rmd

 knitr::opts_chunk$set(echo = TRUE)
 ```

-# Could the Covid 19 efficacy be due to chance alone?
+# Could the Covid 19 vaccine efficacy be due to chance alone?

 I made this at near the start of the pandemic when vaccines were being trialed.
 There were a number of posts on social media claiming the trial provided insufficient evidence of the efficacy of the vaccine, as in the results were due to chance.